 Escape the heat at Otherworld.
 This massive immersive art installation in northeast Philadelphia is like no other place in the city.
 With over 50 rooms filled with interactive elements and creatures from a different universe, there is something unexpected everywhere you look.

 As you make your way through the maze of rooms, look for secret passageways and clues to unlock more information.
 Staff members stationed throughout may be helpful.
+Otherworld is open every day except Tuesday.

 Go on the Philadelphia Bookstore Crawl

 Do mysteries float your boat, or are you a sucker for a good romance novel?
 Does cracking the spine of a new read or smelling the delightfully sweet scent of an old one get your heart pumping?
-If this sounds like you, don’t miss the second annual Philadelphia Bookstore Crawl.
+If this sounds like you, don’t miss the third annual Philadelphia Bookstore Crawl.

-More than 30 shops across the city and suburbs will offer promotions, special signings, and more throughout the day on Saturday, August 24, 2024.
-Head to Multiverse in Chestnut Hill for discounts and visit Baker Street Bread across the street for a special “Booklovers Breakfast,” or get a free tote bag at Giovanni’s Room while you browse their queer-friendly reads in Midtown Village.
-In South Philly, check out Binding Agents, the not-yet-open cookbook store in the Italian Market, or meet four local authors at A Novel Idea on Passyunk.
-Check out this interactive map for specifics about what each participating store is offering.
+Over 40 shops across the city and suburbs will offer promotions, special signings, and more throughout the day on Saturday, August 23, 2025.
+Head to Multiverse in Chestnut Hill for discounts and visit Baker Street Bread and other local cafes for a special “Booklovers Breakfast,” or get a free book or tote bag at Cupid’s Bookshop while you browse their romance novels in Manayunk.

 Head to Beer Fest at Fonthill Castle

 The iconic Fonthill Castle provides a festival background like no other.
 The poured concrete structure was once the home of Henry Mercer, an archaeologist and architect who built the 44-room mansion over 110 years ago.
-On August 24, the property hosts their annual fundraiser, Fonthill Castle Beer Fest.
+On August 23, the property hosts their annual fundraiser, Fonthill Castle Beer Fest.